loevlie/SkinsAI/README.md

-# LoevlieDL
+# SkinsAI
-Django code for Dennis Loevlie's portfolio Website
+Django code for the SkinsAI application website!